adinabo/skincare_journal/README.md

 Testers (friends and family) explored the app to identify any unexpected behavior or bugs.

 ## Automated Testing

-W3C HTML Validator: HTML was validated using the W3C HTML Validator to ensure proper syntax and compliance with web standards.
-CSS Validator: CSS was validated using the W3C CSS Validator to catch any errors in styling.
-Google Lighthouse: The app's performance, accessibility, and best practices were evaluated using Google Lighthouse.

 - WS3 HTML Testing Validator